-The autonomous decision making (ADM) layer has the information about the overall mission objectives and constraints.
-This information, in conjunction with the sensory and ADP information and situational awareness, is used to make appropriate decisions as trade-offs between the mission success and vehicle survivability.
+This layer has the information about the overall mission objectives and constraints.
+This information, in conjunction with the sensory and ADP information and situational awareness, is used to make appropriate decisions as tradeoffs between the mission success and vehicle survivability.
 This layer is responsible for collision avoidance, conflict resolution, mission retasking, and goal reassessment.